 As a selective depository for federal government documents, the Library collects government documents that complement and supplement the library's other collections.
 In addition to legal materials, the library collects annual reports, laws, decisions, regulations, selected handbooks, manuals and general publications of various legislative, judicial and executive branch agencies.
 The library's catalog also provides access to many federal government depository publications that are now only available electronically.
+A basic collection of core documents is available online with several individual titles accessible through the library catalog.

 Drug Court Collection